miki151/keeperrl_wiki/Creature/Creature_Guide.md

 [Shelob](/keeperrl_wiki/Shelob "wikilink")
 <img src="/keeperrl_wiki/Szelob.png" title="fig:/keeperrl_wiki/Szelob.png" alt="/keeperrl_wiki/Szelob.png" width="100" />
+*Encountered in-game as "Giant Spider", but generally referenced in code as "Shelob"*

 ''Minor Villain, has a cave with smaller spiders and a few doomed children for later.
 Webs will impede movement but do *not* prevent fighting; her poisonous bite is likewise a threat, so take the necessary precautions.